Call of Duty 4: Modern Warfare: Sales

-Awards
+Accolades

-Call of Duty 4: Modern Warfare received awards from various gaming sites and publications.
-Both GameSpot and GameTrailers gave the game the Best Graphics of E3 2007 award, and the Best PlayStation 3 Game of 2007 award, and later ranked it as the third best first-person shooter on its "Top 10 FPS Games Ever!" list.
-It gained high praise from both video game magazine GamePro and GameSpy, having been named the Best Overall Game of 2007 by the former, and Game of the Year by the latter.
-Game Critics also named the game "Best Action Game".
-From other authorities such as IGN and X-play, and the Spike Video Game Awards, the game won awards for areas such as Best Sound Design, Best Shooter of 2007, and Best Military Game.
-From the Academy of Interactive Arts & Sciences honoring achievements in games of 2007, Call of Duty 4: Modern Warfare received ten nominations, and won "Outstanding Achievement in Online Gameplay", "Action Game of the Year", "Console Game of the Year", and "Overall Game of the Year".
-From the British Academy Video Games Awards, the game also won Best Gameplay of the Year, Best Story and Character of the Year, and People's Choice Game of the Year.
-The game was awarded with the Academy of Video Games Awards Game of the Year 2007 Award.
-In 2010, the readers of PlayStation Official Magazine voted it the 7th greatest PlayStation title ever released.
+Call of Duty 4: Modern Warfare received several year-end awards.
+At the 11th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences honored the game with Overall Game of the Year, Console Game of the Year, Action Game of the Year, and Outstanding Achievement in Online Gameplay.
+At the 5th British Academy Video Games Awards, it won Gameplay, Story and Character, and the publicly voted GAME Award of 2008.
+It also won Best Action Game at the Game Critics Awards and Ultimate Game of the Year at the 2008 Golden Joystick Awards.

 Legacy

 Sequels and reboot

 Modern Warfare spawned two sequels: Modern Warfare 2 and Modern Warfare 3, which were released in 2009 and 2011, respectively.
 A reboot of all three Modern Warfare installments, developed by Infinity Ward and simply titled Call of Duty: Modern Warfare, was released in October 2019.

 Remaster

 A remastered version of Modern Warfare, titled Call of Duty: Modern Warfare Remastered, was developed by Raven Software.
 The remaster was first released as part of several special editions of Call of Duty: Infinite Warfare when that game was released for Microsoft Windows, PlayStation 4 and Xbox One, followed by a standalone release for PlayStation 4 in June 2017, and for Microsoft Windows and Xbox One in July 2017.
 The game retains the original's singer-player campaign and an updated version of its multiplayer mode that shares similarities with those featured in later Call of Duty games.
 New content in the multiplayer can be unlocked through completing challenges, crafting, or buying in-game currency through microtransactions.
 Remastered features enhanced textures and lighting, new models, changes to the heads-up display, and remastered audio.
 The game offers full PlayStation Network trophy and Xbox Live achievement support—trophies were absent from Modern Warfare because the game was released before they were introduced—by including several new challenges.